Masters of the Universe: He-Man toy line (1989–1992)

-Hiatus – Proposed series, pop culture, and commemorative releases (1992–2001)
+He-Man on hiatus: Proposed series, commemorative releases and other media (1993–2001)

-The Masters of the Universe franchise would not produce any new media for over a decade, although a new series was pitched by Lou Scheimer to DIC Entertainment in 1996.
-The series was to feature He-Ro (alter-ego Dare), now the son of He-Man, as a sequel to the original animated series, but remained unproduced.
+The Masters of the Universe franchise would not produce any new media for almost a decade, although at least two new series were proposed.
+Both were to feature alternate versions of He-Ro (now as the son of He-Man), as a sequels to the original animated series.
+One of which was pitched by Lou Scheimer to DIC Entertainment in 1996, but remained unproduced.

 During this hiatus, Masters of the Universe also began a following on the early days of the internet, with sites developed by Kevin Herbert (one of the first), Adam Tyner (with the Scrolls of Grayskull newsletter), Busta-Toons (with focus on the Filmation animated series), and many others; eventually ending up with the expansive He-Man.org site being created.
 Various popular internet memes were also created, with Masters of the Universe being reviewed by popular YouTube channels and parodies such as Unemployed Skeletor or Wil Wheaton's "Skeletor Reads Angry Tweets" segment.
-Masters of the Universe would also appear many times on the Adult Swim stop-motion comedy series Robot Chicken (which introduced comedic character Mo-Larr).
-Both He-Man and Skeletor are often mentioned in pop culture, as seen on the long-running animated series The Simpsons on a few occasions.
+Masters of the Universe would also appear many times on the Adult Swim stop-motion comedy series Robot Chicken (which introduced a comedic character named Mo-Larr).
+Both He-Man and Skeletor remained in pop culture, and were mentioned on the long-running animated series The Simpsons on a few occasions.

 In 2000, however, Mattel did act on the growing nostalgia for the 1980s action figures by rereleasing replicas of many of the figures, under the banner of the Masters of the Universe Commemorative line.
 BCI Eclipse LLC (and later Mill Creek Entertainment) would expand on this, later releasing all episodes of the Filmation He-Man and the Masters of the Universe on DVD in Region 1 in 2005/2006; followed by She-Ra: Princess of Power and JetLag's New Adventures of He-Man series.
 Each volume contained an extensive array of special features, including original documentaries produced for the DVD set that featured interviews from many series creators and writers such as Lou Scheimer, Larry DiTillio, Paul Dini, and others.
+On April 25, 2022, the complete series was released for the first time on DVD in the UK by Fabulous Films.